joeording3/enhanced-video-downloader-2024/README.md

 - CLI logs are plain text and printed to stderr to keep stdout clean for command output.
 - Default CLI verbosity is WARNING; pass `--verbose` to see INFO/DEBUG.
-- Server and Gunicorn logs are written as NDJSON to the active `LOG_FILE` path; when starting via the CLI in Gunicorn mode, `accesslog` and `errorlog` are routed to that same file by default.
+- Server and Gunicorn logs are written as NDJSON to the active `LOG_PATH`; when starting via the CLI in Gunicorn mode, `accesslog` and `errorlog` are routed to that same file by default.

 ### Using Docker